-Sometimes.
+You may add one.
 For weddings that are smaller and/or straightforward, I'm comfortable photographing them by myself.
-Others are larger and/or more complicated, with lots of logistics to consider; if that's the case, we'll have a second shooter.
+Others are larger and/or more complicated, with lots of logistics to consider; if that's the case, I'll strongly recommend a second shooter.
 Either way, I always have an assistant with me, so there will be either two or three people from my team at your wedding.

 Will you photograph our rehearsal dinner?